 Expanding a factor set is not inherently an improvement.
 Factor proliferation — adding variables without clear theoretical grounding or empirical support — introduces its own risks, including overfitting and reduced model stability.
 The standard for adding a factor should be whether it captures a distinct, persistent, and economically meaningful source of return variation not already represented in the existing framework.

-The three factors described here meet that standard — each grounded in observable shifts in investor behaviour and market structure, and each designed to restore the explanatory precision that older frameworks progressively lose as conditions evolve.
-GR8 also includes expanded regional coverage across Scandinavia and Eastern Europe, providing greater granularity for markets whose distinct equity behaviours are not well-served by broad regional aggregates.
+The three factors described here meet that standard — each grounded in observable shifts in investor behavior and market structure, and each designed to restore the explanatory precision that older frameworks progressively lose as conditions evolve.
+GR8 also includes expanded regional coverage across Scandinavia and Eastern Europe, providing greater granularity for markets whose distinct equity behaviors are not well-served by broad regional aggregates.

 Learn more about Clearwater GR8 Risk Factor Model